kyma-project/test-infra/development/prow-addons-ctrl-manager/README.md

 ## Overview

-The Prow Addons Controller Manager contains all custom controller extension for Prow infrastructure.
+The Prow Addons Controller Manager contains all custom controller extensions for Prow infrastructure.
 This project is bootstrapped by Kubebuilder.
 Check the official [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder/tree/v1.0.7) documentation to find out how to work with the project.

 ## Prerequisites